-With a number of EXCO members either overseas or busy with other commitments we will be in recess during the month of June.
-During this time we will not be holding any meetings.
+With a number of EXCO members either overseas or busy with other commitments we will be in recess during the month of June and we will not be holding any meetings.
 We will however be forging ahead with the process of finding new talent to fill vacancies on the EXCO.